kyle-alis/docs/docs/getting-started/quick-start.md

 ### Run the example

-Experience the simplicity in accessing these methods in any of the supported languages using one of our:
+Experience the simplicity in accessing these methods in any of the supported languages in using one of our preconfigured cloud IDEs:
-:

 ::: details Go
 #### Make a request using Go